 A CHER may be requested when the cultural heritage value of a property is unclear or in question, or when it is required to determine the presence and scope of cultural heritage resources on a site.
-In general, a CHER will be requested when an application is made to remove a listed property from the Heritage Register or repeal a designation by-law when there is not a corresponding application for demolition or alteration.
+In general, a CHER will be requested when an application is made to repeal a designation by-law when there is not a corresponding application for demolition or alteration.